lucspt/talm/README.md

 # talm

-Welcome to `talm`, short for train-a-language-model.
+Welcome to `talm`, short for train a language model.

 This is a project I created with scripts for training your own language model "from scratch".